Faith in Hinduism

-Śraddhā (श्रद्धा, /sa/) is a Sanskrit term often glossed in English as faith.
+Śraddhā (श्रद्धा, /sa/) is a Sanskrit term conventionally translated into English as "faith," though scholars of Indian religions have long noted that the two terms are not fully equivalent.
+Indologist Minoru Hara's philological study of the term traced its semantic range across Vedic and classical Sanskrit literature, observing that śraddhā denotes something closer to trustful confidence directed toward ritual efficacy and sacred authority.
+Its meaning varies across textual and philosophical contexts.
+A common understanding is that śraddhā refers to the firm conviction that a given practice leads to spiritual perfection, and is therefore the correct course of action to follow.

 The term figures importantly in the literature, teachings, and discourse of Hinduism, Jainism, and Buddhism.
 Sri Aurobindo describes śraddhā as "the soul's belief in the Divine's existence, wisdom, power, love, and grace".
 Without diacritical marks, it is usually written as shraddha.

-Faith plays a crucial role within Hinduism, underpinning all assumptions, beliefs, and inferences.
 Within Hinduism, having faith means one maintains trust in god, scriptures, dharma, and the path of liberation (moksha).
 The Brihadranyaka Upanishad (3.9.21) states that "the resting ground of faith is the heart", emphasising that to have faith is to follow ones heart and intuition.

 Within Hinduism, a key understanding of faith is maintaining trust in the scriptures.
 Hindus believe that it is not possible to understand or experience god directly with human senses, and so god's presence is inferred through descriptions in the scriptures.

 An example of this can be seen in Brihadaranyak Upanishad 3.8.9:

 O Gargi, the sun and moon are held in their positions; under the mighty rule of this Immutable; O Gargi, heaven and earth maintain their positions; under the mighty rule of this immutable.

-Śraddhã can be associated with faith, trust, confidence, and loyalty.
 The teacher Ammachi describes it as the "constant alertness arising from Love", and when choosing a single word to translate it into English, has used "awareness".
 Other writers have also described the concept with emphasis on the intersection of faith and mindfulness, and it has been translated in this vein with words such as "diligence".

 One of the key pillars which supports faith in Hinduism is bhakti.
 Bhakti means intense and devotional love towards god, and together with faith, supports the path towards moksha, the ultimate goal of life within the Hindu belief system.